W33 (nuclear warhead): History

 Development of the W33 was authorized by the Army Ordnance Corps in June 1953.
 It was believed that a shell capable of being fired by a standard mobile field howitzer would be more effective while also providing a psychological effect in ground warfare.
 The design would also include consideration for being fired from navy 8 inch guns, and would use nuclear components from the W9 11 inch nuclear artillery shell.

 The initial army designation for the weapon was Shell, AE, 8-inch, T317 and the Atomic Energy Commission (AEC) nomenclature was Mark 33.
-The army were assigned the task of designing, constructing and stockpiling the non-nuclear components of the weapon, while the AEC were assigned the design and construction of the nuclear components.
+The army was assigned the task of designing, constructing and stockpiling the non-nuclear components of the weapon, while the AEC was assigned the design and construction of the nuclear components.

 The design remained in the research and development phase until funds were assigned to the project in February 1954.
 In April it was decided the weapon needed to be in service by July 1955, so the program was placed on a crash basis.
 The first Emergency Capability (EC) weapons entered the stockpile in July 1955.
 Production (non-EC) weapons were produced from January 1957 to January 1965.
 Approximately 2000 weapons were produced and all were retired by September 1992.

 Design

 The weapon used nuclear components from the W9 11 inch nuclear artillery shell, and these in turn were derived from the nuclear components in the Mark 8 nuclear bomb.
 From official sources, the weapon was of the gun-type design and had a range of 18 km.

 Information regarding the W33 has suggested that it was either a double gun and/or that it may have used an annular barrel assembly.
 The device's internal mechanism was apparently code-named Fleegle.
 A double gun mechanism reduces the required velocity of each projectile by half, which reduces the gun system weight by a factor of 8.
-An annular bore may allow a larger projectile which remains subcritical by itself (a hollow projectile has lower effective density, and critical mass scales with the square of density).
+An annular bore may allow a larger projectile which remains subcritical by itself (a hollow projectile has lower effective density, and critical mass scales with the inverse square of density).
 Titanium was used to reduce weight of some components.
 Judging by the remaining photographic evidence, it is likely that the exterior casing of the artillery shell itself was made of titanium.
 This is plausible, given that the copper-alloy driving band around the base of the shell is the only part of the shell which engages with the rifling on the artillery piece's barrel.

 The W33 mechanism has been reported to have comprised two critical nuclear parts which were required to assemble a complete W33 warhead.
 The initial disassembly of stockpiled W33 warheads in 1992 proceeded first by disassembling all existing parts for one of the components, and then disassembling the other one in following years.